PavanRangani/docs/docs/prd/assets/assets.md

 #### Way to change value of `Pull Assets to Owners`

-For Partnership type legal entity, shows switch for `Pull Assets to Owners` using which user can change its value to `Yes` or `No`
+For Partnership and Trust type legal entity, shows switch for `Pull Assets to Owners` using which user can change its value to `Yes` or `No`

 ## Linked insurances